mattdaly/Fountain.js/readme.md

 # Syntax Support

-As of version 0.1.0 all Fountain syntax is supported, with the following exceptions -
+As of version 0.1.8 the full Fountain syntax is supported.

-* Inline Notes (double bracket comments)
-* Inline Boneyards

-Both notes and boneyards work if they are defined on a line by themselves, but neither are parsed inline until I find a suitable way to span each across the generated html elements, without leaving elements unintientionally open.

 Currently fountain-js supports a limited range of key-value pairs for title pages -